rthrhss/users-api/README.md

 $ docker-compose up -d
 ```

-Afterwards, the API server will be available at http://localhost:3001/
+Afterwards, the server will be available at http://localhost:3001/

 ### Exploring it with `curl` and `jq`